19hours/sg-statutes/Acts/Air Navigation Act.md

 30\.
 No damages or compensation in respect of any subsidiary legislation made under this Act, or of any act done under this Act or such subsidiary legislation, shall be recoverable —

-(a) save under and in accordance with the relevant provisions of this Act and of any subsidiary legislation made thereunder; and
+(a) save under and in accordance with the relevant provisions of this Act and of any of its subsidiary legislation; and

 (b) unless the claim is made within 3 months of the happening of the event which gave rise to the claim or within such further time as the Minister may, in any case or class of case, allow.

-[31

 ## PART V

-TRANSITIONAL
+SAVING PROVISIONS

 ### Saving provisions

-31\.—(1) All subsidiary legislation that was in force immediately before the commencement of this Act, shall continue in force until revoked or replaced by subsidiary legislation made under those provisions, or otherwise terminated, and shall be deemed to have been made thereunder.
+31\.—(1) All subsidiary legislation that was in force immediately before the commencement of this Act, shall continue in force until revoked or replaced by subsidiary legislation made under those provisions, or otherwise terminated, and shall be deemed to have been made under this Act.

-(2) Any instrument that was in force immediately before the commencement of this Act shall continue in force until superseded, revoked or otherwise terminated and shall be deemed to have been issued, served or granted under this Act, and this Act and any subsidiary legislation made hereunder shall apply to, or in relation to, the instrument accordingly:
+(2) Subject to subsection (3), any instrument that was in force immediately before the commencement of this Act shall continue in force until superseded, revoked or otherwise terminated and shall be deemed to have been issued, served or granted under this Act, and this Act and any of its subsidiary legislation shall apply to, or in relation to, the instrument accordingly.

-Provided that no such instrument that is expressed to continue in force for a definite period shall continue in force after the expiration of that period unless it is renewed in accordance with this Act and any subsidiary legislation made hereunder.
+(3) No such instrument that is expressed to continue in force for a definite period shall continue in force after the expiration of that period unless it is renewed in accordance with this Act and any of its subsidiary legislation.

-(3) In this section “instrument” means any instruction or other requirement, any notice and any certificate, licence, validation or other authority.
+(4) In this section “instrument” means any instruction or other requirement, any notice and any certificate, licence, validation or other authority.

-[32

 ## LEGISLATIVE HISTORY